AramKoorn/TenBagger/README.md

 # TenBagger, Find your next TenBagger inside your terminal
 Why paying for expensive subscriptions to track your portfolio, dividends and crypto?
 This library aims to be a complete tool to track and analyse your financial portfolio using the Command Line Interface (CLI).
 All the features of TenBagger will be displayed as a Textual User Interface (TUI) inside your terminal.

 This library uses the [yfinance](https://github.com/ranaroussi/yfinance) API to fetch the market data.
 So you need to use the ticker symbols as they are on yahoo finance.
-This also means that the stability TenBagger is bound to the stability of the yahoo finance website.
+This also means that the stability of TenBagger is bound to the stability of the yahoo finance website.

 ## Compatibility
 Linux/macOS or any other unix based system.